 The logo's sleek lines and geometric preciseness gelled well with the spirit of advanced technology that permeates the film, and with the story centred around a mysterious and hidden African kingdom, it was suitably regal and majestic.
 It certainly wasn't staid, though: indeed, the 3D placing of the lettering, with the ‘P’ and ‘R’ shifted forward and the spike of the 'N' thrusting into the forefront, added a sense of movement and purpose that befitted the movie's dramatic and ultimately uplifting storyline.

+We're putting these together as a joint entry since there's a nice relationship between the design for Captain Marvel and the 2023 sequel, the Marvels.
 While the modern Marvel movies have all promoted humanistic, progressive values, it wasn’t until 2019 that the MCU got its first female superhero.
-This origin movie set in the 1990s featured some impressive de-ageing digital technology, and Marvel pulled off a similar trick with the logo.
+The origin movie set in the 1990s featured some impressive de-ageing digital technology, and Marvel pulled off a similar trick with the Captain Marvel logo.

-The design employs retro lettering and a classic red and gold colour scheme to give the feel of a 20th century superhero movie, while the explosive background instills it with the spirit of modern superhero cinema.
+The design employs retro lettering and a classic red and gold colour scheme to give the feel of a 20th-century superhero movie, while the explosive background instils it with the spirit of modern superhero cinema.
 Indeed, what's essentially a small patch of negative space is surprisingly effective: you almost want to shield your eyes from its brightness!

 Given the success of the original Avengers movies, Marvel could have kept churning them out until Stark and Banner were trading blows in the old people’s home.
 But to its credit, it wound things up brilliantly with 2019’s Avengers: Endgame, managing to fit more superheroes into a single scene than you might have ever thought possible.